WSE-research/langgraph-examples/qanary/README.md

 ### Qanary Components

 [Qanary components](https://github.com/WDAqua/Qanary-question-answering-components) are the individual microservices that are connected in the Qanary pipeline.
-Each component is responsible for a specific task, such as named entity recognition, relation extraction, or query formulation, etc. The components can be implemented in any programming language (Java and Python are preferred) and can be combined in different ways to create a question answering pipeline.
+Each component is responsible for a specific task, such as named entity recognition, relation extraction, or query formulation etc. The components can be implemented in any programming language (Java and Python are preferred) and can be combined in different ways to create a question answering pipeline.

 ## How to run this example?